 Brodhead: Scott McLeod was expected for a week of ministry from September 7-11.

-El Vergel: Shad Kember and Leonel Chavez visited this mountain village for two weeks of gospel meetings.
-Leonel has relatives here and, as in the past, the Lord blessed in salvation.
-They also had a meeting with other relatives in Parral.
+El Vergel: Shad Kember visited this mountain village for two weeks of gospel meetings with a brother who has relatives here.
+As in the past, the Lord blessed in salvation.
+They also had a meeting with other of his relatives in Parral.

 Irapuato: Ricky Sawatzky returned with his new bride, Erika.
 The meeting schedule changed in August and they delivered 10,000 invitations to announce this change, praying that God will bring in new contacts to hear His Word.